 Show your support

-Homesick boys need support from older Scouts, the Scoutmaster, and other adult leaders.
-Thurber and Lanning recommend that homesick Scouts try to make new friends during their free-time activities with boys from other troops.
+Homesick kids need support from older Scouts, the Scoutmaster, and other adult leaders.
+Thurber and Lanning recommend that homesick Scouts try to make new friends during their free-time activities with Scouts from other troops.

 “All it takes is a minute of one-on-one conversation to make an individual camper feel important,” Thurber says.
 “You don’t have to be a psychologist, you just have to be a sensitive, caring adult.”